 A second opinion on shoulder surgery is best achieved through a comprehensive, in-person clinical evaluation.
 To make the most of your appointment, it’s important to bring the following (or have them sent in advance):

-Dr. Agrawal works with you to provide a comprehensive and accurate diagnosis as well as a treatment plan to allow you to return to your regular routine as quickly as possible.
+Dr. Hovis works with you to provide a comprehensive and accurate diagnosis as well as a treatment plan to allow you to return to your regular routine as quickly as possible.

-If you need a second opinion about your shoulder diagnosis, contact the Arizona Center for Hand to Shoulder Surgery for an in-person or remote consultation with Dr. Agrawal today.
+If you need a second opinion about your shoulder diagnosis, contact the Arizona Center for Hand to Shoulder Surgery for an in-person or remote consultation with Dr. Hovis today.